avarughe/avarughe/README.md

 ### Hi there 👋

-###  - 🌱 I’m just starting out and currently learning how to code in Python and SQL
+###  - 🌱 I’m just starting out in programming and currently learning how to code in Python and SQL
 ###  - 😄 Pronouns: she/her/hers

 <!--
 **avarughe/avarughe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.